TheOwlSenpai/hangultrainer/KOREAN-HANGUL.md

 Certainly!
 Here's the updated user guide with the table included:

-# Hangul Learning App - User Guide
+# HangulTrainer - User Guide

 ## Introduction to Hangul